GeyserMC/GeyserWebsite/wiki/floodgate/index.md

 ---

 # Overview
-Floodgate is a hybrid mode plugin.
+Floodgate is a hybrid mode server-plugin.
 It introduces new features:
-- Ability to join Minecraft: Java Edition servers with Minecraft: Bedrock accounts without needing a paid Minecraft: Java Edition account.
+- Ability for clients to join Minecraft: Java Edition servers with Minecraft: Bedrock accounts without needing a paid Minecraft: Java Edition account.
 - Ability to [see Bedrock player skins on Java edition](/wiki/floodgate/features#what-is-skin-uploading).
 - Ability for plugins to [send Bedrock forms](/wiki/geyser/forms/).
 - Ability to query players through the [Global Api](/wiki/api/api.geysermc.org/global-api/),